dakom/partzuf/README.md

 The only way it becomes faster than native map is when the following are true:
 1. Entities are all aligned and sorted
-2. Components are mutated directly
+2. Components are mutated directly in ECS and not nativemap

 If either of these are not true, then the ECS is significantly slower than using native map.

-This could maybe be mitigated via groups, archetypes, etc. - but at the end of the day, JS boxes Array values and it's probably better to stick with C++/Rust/C for this sort of stuff
+This could maybe be mitigated via groups, archetypes, etc. - but at the end of the day, JS boxes Array values and the Map iterator does some internal optimization.
+It's probably better to stick with C++/Rust/C for this sort of stuff

 # Installation